SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 Q. What is DMS Serverless?

 A. DMS Serverless was made generally available in 2023 and provides DMS replication on a per-DCU (DMS Capacity Unit) per-hour billing model without the need to provision an instance class.
+The Single-AZ rate in US East is approximately $0.082 per DCU-hour.
 DCUs scale automatically based on workload demand.
 DMS Serverless typically saves 15 to 35 percent versus provisioned DMS for long-running migrations or migrations with fluctuating throughput.
 The trade-off is slightly higher peak billing during burst replication.

 Q. Does DMS support all source and target databases?